lindbjerg-group/CRC_ctDNA_WGS_Analysis/README.md

 # System requirements
 R: The code in this repository was written in R (version 4.3.1).
 If you don't have R installed on your system, you can download it from the official R website (https://www.r-project.org/).
-Furterhmore, the following R packages are required to execute the code successfully: argparse colorRampPalette cowplot data.table dplyr ggplot2 ggpubr optparse psych ragg
+Furterhmore, the following R packages are required to execute the code successfully: argparse colorRampPalettecowplot data.table dplyr ggplot2 ggpubr optparse psych ragg
   RColorBrewer
   scales
   stringr
   survival
   survminer
   tidyr

 # Installation guide
 To run the code in this repository, you'll need to have R and certain R packages installed on your system.
 Follow the steps below to set up your R environment: